goldbergyoni/nodebestpractices/README.md

 <br/><br/><br/>
 # `Project Structure Practices`

-## 1.1 Structure your solution by components
+## ✔ 1.1 Structure your solution by components

-✔ **TL;DR:** The worst large applications pitfal is maintaining a huge code base with hundreds of dependencies - such a monolith slows down developers as they try to incorporate new features.
-Partioning into small units, components or microservices, ensures that each unit is kept simple and very easy to maintain.
-There no neccessity to start with full-blown 'microservices' architecture, even using a single codebase it's possible to achieve low complexity as long as you partition your code into self-contained components
+ **TL;DR:** The worst large applications pitfal is maintaining a huge code base with hundreds of dependencies - such a monolith slows down developers as they try to incorporate new features.
+Instead, partition your code into components (a.k.a microservices), each gets its own folder or a dedicated codebase, and ensure that each unit is kept small and simple

-✔ **Otherwise:** When developers who code new features fear to break other dependant components, deployments become slower and more risky
+**Otherwise:** When developers who code new features fear to break other dependant components, deployments become slower and more risky.
+It's also considered harder to scale-out when all the business units are not separated

 🔗 [**Read More: structure by components**](/sections/projectstructre/breakintcomponents.md)